outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- MGMT
 			- DNA repair protein, O6-methylguanine DNA methyltransferase (MGMT), can confer resistance to guanine O6-alkylating agents.
 			- Therefore, inhibition of resistant MGMT protein is a practical approach to increase the anticancer effects of such alkylating agents
+			- Pharmacological or genetic inhibition of Wnt activity downregulates MGMT expression and restores chemosensitivity of DNA-alkylating drugs

     - inhibit topoisomerase
     	- inhibiting topoisomerase may turn out to be a carcinogenic activity or an anti-cancer activity